AbdulAzeez002/Exchange_Rate_Api/README.md

 Now you can run `npm start` in the terminal and the application should work.

+Backend Api to check using postman : (POST method)  localhost:5000/api/exchange

+(need to send "amount" and "currency" in the body of the request)

 Time Spend : It took me almost 4 hours to complete this work